2025 FIRE rankings: A conversation with Jerry Price

 Graphic by Sukhman Sahota

-The Foundation for Individual Rights and Expressions (FIRE) recently put out its 2025 Free Speech Rankings which gives insight into how Chapman students feel regarding speech on campus.
+The Foundation for Individual Rights and Expression (FIRE) recently put out its 2025 Free Speech Rankings which gives insight into how Chapman students feel regarding speech on campus.
 One of the most prevalent findings is that Chapman students often feel uncomfortable expressing their ideas and tend to self-censor on campus.

 Historically, Chapman has received lower scores from FIRE due to how students reportedly feel and the examination of Chapman’s speech policies.